securityfirst/tent-content/contents_en/travel/preparation/beginner/key-documents.md

 *   Obtain or establish written procedures.
 For example:
 		* What to do in an emergency;
         * Security protocols for your team or organisation.
+        * See "Standard Operating Procedures."
 *   Obtain insurance and check it is valid.
+*	Obtain proof of immunization and create emergency medical card (see "Medical").

 # Protect your documents